^ The (above) ads are randomly inserted by the web...I do not endorse them. ^

 A healthy indoor environment is one that promotes the comfort, health, and well being of the building's occupants.
 Conversely, a sick building can be distinguished by adverse symptoms associated with time spent in the building.
 Sometimes our homes can become contaminated with radiation, biological or chemical contaminants that cause adverse health effects.

-Vishey Home Inspection has been key in identifying safe* and unsafe* Radon levels in several Rochester, Milford, Sterling Heights, Troy, Royal Oak and surrounding area homes.
+Vishey Consulting & Inspection has been identifying safe* and unsafe* Radon levels in Michigan homes for over 18 years.
 Some areas in S-E Michigan are clearly at higher risk than others but unusual readings and results are scattered all over S-E Michigan.
-This is why the Governor has made January to be Radon Awareness Month in Michigan. (*safe levels are defined by the EPA as annual levels below 4.0 Pico-Curies of radiation per liter of air).
+This is why January is Radon Awareness Month in Michigan.

 Radon testing is accomplished by a variety of means, all of which measure radiation in some manner.
 The test method being used should be EPA approved and the person conducting the test should be properly trained and capable of understanding the subtle problems that can be created by improper test placement, use and interpretation.